zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 After thinking and trying for a month, *dirty flags* turn out not practical in an immediate mode UI since there is no `event` in immediate mode.
 We will use something like the conception `hot` instead.
 So what is `hot`?
 A control is hot when it has the focus.

-After having implemented render-tree-based rendering, I think that a single hot state is still enough.
+After having implemented render-tree-based rendering, I think that a single hot state is still not enough.
 Some reasons:

 * If the application is running on a device that supports multi-touch, then multiple controls could have the focus.
 * "Focus" will not suffice when it comes to animation: some controls plays animation, but is not focused.

 The state of a render-tree node should be:

 * __normal__
 * __hovered__
 * __hot__